-How to make UI testable and easy to change?
+How to make UI testable and effectively modifiable?

 In the previous articles, we arrived at the conclusion that in order for code to not become legacy there needs to be quick correctness feedback and good patterns in place.

 React and many other similar front-end libraries tend to fall into same trap.